MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 Resources are the navigational links that are set up and customized in the [SharePoint app bar](sharepoint-app-bar.md) from the home site.
 These resources will get displayed on both the desktop and mobile instances of Viva Connections.

 In the mobile app, users can view resources by selecting the **Resources** tab.
-This type of functioning provides users with a familiar navigation structure and allows them to open sites, pages, news, and more — right from their mobile devices.
+This type of functioning provides users with a familiar navigation structure and allows them to open sites, pages, news, and more—right from their mobile devices.